Dmitry Rudolfovich Shinvize

 - Students

-Nikita was detained in October 2019 and convicted of attacks on the buildings of Pre-trial Detention Center No. 1 and the Minsk City Court in Minsk in solidarity with political prisoners.
-He was initially sentenced to 7 years in prison, but after an appeal, the term was reduced to 4 years.
-In May 2020, Nikita was transferred to prison regime.
+Nikita was arrested in October 2019 and convicted of attacks on the buildings of Pretrial Detention Center No. 1 and the Minsk City Court in Minsk in solidarity with political prisoners.
+He was initially sentenced to seven years in prison, but on appeal, his sentence was reduced to four years.
+In May 2020, Nikita was transferred to a prison regime.

-In March 2022, he was convicted again of “malicious disobedience to the demands of correctional authorities,” a charge often applied to inmates who refuse to cooperate with prison authorities.
-In March 2023, he was transferred back to prison mode.
+In March 2022, he was convicted again of "malicious disobedience to the demands of the correctional facility administration"—a charge often applied to inmates who refuse to cooperate with prison authorities.
+In March 2023, he was transferred back to the prison regime.

-Throughout his imprisonment, Nikita is constantly under pressure.
-He is often sent to solitary confinement, where he is kept in isolation for dozens of days.
-He is deprived of visits from his family, his correspondence is restricted, and his personal belongings are confiscated.
-In response to the harsh conditions of detention, Nikita protests with hunger strikes and by refusing to comply with the administration's demands.
-He is also regularly subjected to penalties for minor violations, such as refusing to clean the courtyard or for inter-cell communication.
+Throughout his imprisonment, Nikita has been subjected to constant pressure.
+He is frequently placed in solitary confinement, where he is held in isolation for dozens of days.
+He is denied visits from his family, his correspondence is restricted, and his personal belongings are confiscated.
+In response to the harsh conditions, Nikita protests with hunger strikes and by refusing to comply with the administration's demands.
+He is also regularly subjected to penalties for minor infractions, such as refusing to clean the courtyard or for inter-cell communication.

-By December 2024, Nikita had spent a total of 568 days in solitary confinement, including 2 months of continuous isolation.
+By December 2024, Nikita had spent a total of 568 days in solitary confinement, including two months of continuous isolation.

 - Associations